 How much does a deferred deposit transaction law licensee bond cost in California?

 These bonds are subject to underwriting consideration, so the price you’ll pay depends not only on your required bond amount but also on a review of your personal credit report.
-The best way to find out exactly how much you’ll pay for your California surety bond is to request your free bond quote now!
+However, highly qualified applicants are often approved for as little as $250.

 Why do I need this bond?